symonhasan/all-about-git/README.md

 ![git branch create](snapshot/29.PNG)
 ![git branch list](snapshot/28.PNG)

-To head to a new branch simply type the folowing command
+To head to a new branch we need to type

 ```bash
 $   git checkout <branch name>